DePrinsT/distroi/README.md

 of  MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the  GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with DISTROI.
 If not, see
 <https://www.gnu.org/licenses/>.

+---
+**NOTE**

+This project is under active development.
+Its current structure is bound to change significantly in the near future.
+---